-Make the jelly in the usual way and leave until cold by not set.
-Mix Complan with a little cold jelly to make a smooth cream.
-Blend mixture into jelly, stirring slowly all the time.
-Pour into four individual moulds or dishes and leave to set.
+Make the jelly in the usual way and leave until cold but not set.
+Mix the Complan with a little cold jelly to make a smooth cream.
+Blend the mixture into the rest of the jelly, stirring slowly all the time.
+Pour into four individual moulds or dishes, and leave to set.